|

 that allow only geometric figures, are strictly women technics and

+should have determined their perception of reality (Prous, 1977).
 Such gender differenciations do exist in our culture: in France,

 baby girls traditionally uses mostly pink and baby boys, mostly